 - 1 1/2 tsp peppermint extract

 - In a medium sauce pan on medium-high heat, melt butter.

 - Add sugar and milk.
 Whisk until throughly combined.

 - Bring to a boil and boil for 4 minutes while continuing to whisk.
 (Reduce heat if you see brown flecked.. that is the candy scorching)

-- Remove from heat and slowly add in chocolate stirring to incorporate.
+Remove from heat when it reaches 235 and slowly add in chocolate stirring to incorporate.

 - Add in marshmallow cream, vanilla and peppermint.
 At this point I like to use a silicone spatula.
 The whisk is a little difficult.

 - When combined press into a grease 9x13 or 8x8 pan.

 - If only using crushed candy cane, pour immediately over white fudge.

 - If drizzling chocolate, drizzle chocolate first, then top with candy cane.